The Oldest House in Santa Fe

 Fortunately, the chapel is now a U.S. National Historic Landmark that will continue to be preserved.
 And if you want, you can join mass here on Sundays at 5 pm.

-Hours: Open from 10 am to 4 pm daily and a $1.00 entrance fee.
+Hours: Open from 11:00 am to 3:00 pm on Monday, from 10:00 am to 3:00 pm Tuesday – Saturday, and from noon to 3:00 pm.
 Enter on the side of the chapel.

 7. Georgia O’Keeffe Museum

-If you don’t know Georgia O’Keeffe, you most likely will recognize her paintings.
 Georgia O’Keeffe is considered to be one of the most influential and talented American Modernist painters.

 She took many normal things in life such as flowers or nature and painted them in an abstract way that immediately captures your attention.
 It is no wonder she is known as the “mother of American modernism”.